excalidraw/excalidraw-blog/content/blog/end-to-end-encryption/index.md

 description: "&nbsp;"
 ---

-[Excalidraw](https://excalidraw.com/) is a whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feed to them.
+[Excalidraw](https://excalidraw.com/) is a whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
 It is very handy to dump your thoughts many of which are sensitive: designs for new features not yet released, interview questions, org charts...

 By default, [Excalidraw](https://excalidraw.com/) doesn’t send anything you draw to the server.
 But sometimes it is useful to be able to send a link to the scene you are working on to someone else.